riceissa/issarice.com/external/lesswrong.com/is-it-harder-to-become-a-miri-mathematician.md

 I am interested in thoughts on the specific questions I've raised, thoughts on which of the reasons brainstormed above are most likely, and any other thoughts people have on MIRI hiring practices in 2013 vs 2019.

-*Thanks to Matthew Barnett and Louis Francini for feedback on this question.*
+*Thanks to Matthew Barnett, Louis Francini, and Vipul Naik for feedback on this question.*